airtlab/Brain-on-Cloud/README.md

-# Brain-on-Cloud for Alzheimer's disease diagnosis from 3D structural magnetic resonance whole-brain scans
+# Brain-on-Cloud for automatic diagnosis of Alzheimer's disease from 3D structural magnetic resonance whole-brain scans
 In this repository, the sample IDs and the entire implementation code of Brain-on-Cloud will be uploaded after (and in case of) paper acceptance.
 The manuscript, submitted on ..., is currently under consideration for publication in ....